katelyn98/HealthyRide-Mapping/Results/README.md

   <br>
   <img src="https://github.com/katelyn98/HealthyRide-Mapping/blob/master/Results/FinalAnalyses/Plasma/PGHrace_combo.png" width=650>
   <br>
-  <i> The figure on the right shows a high percentage of the population in a majority of the census tracts in Pittsburgh are Wite.
-The figure on the right shows a cluster of yellow and orange colored census tracts in the middle of Pittsburgh representing census tracts with a high percentage of the population Black or African American.
-Out of the 100 bike stations, aprroximately 9 are within marginilized census tracts </i>
+  <i> The figure on the left shows a high percentage of the population in a majority of the census tracts in Pittsburgh are Wite.
+The figure on the right shows a cluster of yellow and orange colored census tracts in the middle of Pittsburgh representing census tracts where a high percentage of the population Black or African American.
+Out of the 100 bike stations, aprroximately 9 are within marginilized census tracts. </i>
 </p>

-*Coming soon: Commuting to work trends*
+#### Commuting to Work

-*Coming soon: Mean household income trends*
+#### Household Income

-*Coming soon: Poor housing conditions trends*
+#### Poor Housing Conditions

 #### Infrastructure